lawnjelly/Misc/Optimization/common/common.md

 This tends to be far more important in game / graphics programming than in general programming.
 A performant design, even without low level optimization, will often run many times faster than a mediocre design with low level optimization.

+### Incremental Design
 Of course, in practice, unless you have prior knowledge, you are unlikely to come up with the best design first time.
 So you will often make a series of versions of a particular area of code, each taking a different approach to the problem, until you come to a satisfactory solution.
+It is important not to spend too much time on the details at this stage until you have finalized the overall design, otherwise much of your work will be thrown out.

 It is difficult to give general guidelines for performant design because this is so dependent on the problem space.
 One point worth mentioning though, in terms of CPU side design, is that modern CPUs are nearly always limited by memory bandwidth.
 This has led to a resurgence in data orientated design, which involves designing data structures and algorithms for locality of data and linear access, rather than jumping around in memory.